 Role of the European Parliament in relation to security and defence dossiers

 With her expertise in EU law and governance, Dr. Carolyn Moser studied in detail the role of the European Parliament (EP) in relation to security and defence dossiers.
 In an in-depth study commissioned by the EP, she collaborated with her colleague Prof. Steven Blockmans (CEPS) to assess the institution’s formal and informal prerogatives regarding defence matters.
-In their 2022 study, they demonstrated that the EP inherently holds an ex ante and ex post scrutiny role in the EU’s security and defence policy that goes beyond what is generally assumed in the literature and in practice.
-A substantially revised, enlarged and updated article version of the study was accepted for publication in the ZaöRV.
+In their 2022 study , they demonstrated that the EP inherently holds an ex ante and ex post scrutiny role in the EU’s security and defence policy that goes beyond what is generally assumed in the literature and in practice.
+A substantially revised, enlarged and updated article version of the study was published in the ZaöRV at the end of 2024.

 In the context of tightening geopolitical conditions, Europeans also revisit their diplomatic toolkit with a view to promoting and protecting their values and interests.
 ENSURE’s research covers both the “external” and the “internal” opportunities and challenges for the EU’s international actorness.